An introduction to C-infinity schemes and C-infinity algebraic geometry: Introduction

 Synthetic differential geometry concerns proving theorems about manifolds using synthetic reasoning involving `infinitesimals'.
 But one needs to check these methods of synthetic reasoning are valid.
 To do this you need a `model', some category of geometric spaces including manifolds and infinitesimals, in which you can think of your synthetic arguments as happening.
 Once you know there exists at least one model with the properties you want, then as far as synthetic differential geometry is concerned the job is done.
 For this reason $C^\iy$-schemes were not developed very far in synthetic differential geometry.

-Recently, $C^\iy$-rings and $C^\iy$-ringed spaces appeared in a very different context, as part of Spivak's definition of {\it derived manifolds\/} \cite{Spiv}, which are an extension to differential geometry of Lurie's `derived algebraic geometry' programme \cite{Luri}.
-The author \cite{Joyc2} is developing an alternative theory of derived differential geometry which simplifies, and goes beyond, Spivak's derived manifolds.
+Recently, $C^\iy$-rings and $C^\iy$-ringed spaces appeared in a very different context, as part of Spivak's definition of {\it derived manifolds\/} \cite{Spiv}, which are an extension to differential geometry of Jacob Lurie's `derived algebraic geometry' programme.
+The author \cite{Joyc2,Joyc3,Joyc4} is developing an alternative theory of derived differential geometry which simplifies, and goes beyond, Spivak's derived manifolds.
 Our notion of derived manifolds are called {\it d-manifolds}.
 We also study {\it d-manifolds with boundary}, and {\it d-manifolds with corners}, and orbifold versions of all these, {\it d-orbifolds}.
 To define d-manifolds and d-orbifolds we need theories of $C^\iy$-schemes, $C^\iy$-stacks, and quasicoherent sheaves upon them, much of which had not been done, so the author set up the foundations of these in~\cite{Joyc1}.

 D-manifolds and d-orbifolds will have important applications in symplectic geometry, and elsewhere.
 Many areas of symplectic geometry involve moduli spaces $\oM_{g,m}(J,\be)$ of stable $J$-holomorphic curves in a symplectic manifold $(M,\om)$.
-The original motivation for \cite{Joyc2} was to find a good geometric description for the geometric structure on such moduli spaces $\oM_{g,m}(J,\be)$.
+The original motivation for \cite{Joyc2,Joyc3,Joyc4} was to find a good geometric description for the geometric structure on such moduli spaces $\oM_{g,m}(J,\be)$.
 In the Lagrangian Floer cohomology theory of Fukaya, Oh, Ohta and Ono \cite{FOOO}, moduli spaces $\oM_{g,m}(J,\be)$ are given the structure of {\it Kuranishi spaces}.
 The notion of Kuranishi space seemed to the author to be unsatisfactory.
-In trying improve it, using ideas from Spivak \cite{Spiv}, the author arrived at the theory of \cite{Joyc2}.
+In trying improve it, using ideas from Spivak \cite{Spiv}, the author arrived at the theory of \cite{Joyc2,Joyc3,Joyc4}.
 The author believes the `correct' definition of Kuranishi space in the work of Fukaya et al. \cite{FOOO} should be that a Kuranishi space is a d-orbifold with corners.

-Section \ref{cs2} explains $C^\iy$-rings and their modules, \S\ref{cs3} introduces $C^\iy$-schemes, and quasicoherent and coherent sheaves upon them, and \S\ref{cs4} discusses $C^\iy$-stacks, particularly Deligne--Mumford $C^\iy$-stacks, their relation to orbifolds, and quasicoherent and coherent sheaves on Deligne--Mumford $C^\iy$-stacks.
+Section \ref{cs2} explains $C^\iy$-rings and their modules, \S\ref{cs3} introduces $C^\iy$-schemes, and quasicoherent and coherent sheaves upon them, and \S\ref{cs4} discusses $C^\iy$-stacks, particularly Deligne--Mumford $C^\iy$-stacks, their relation to orbifolds, quasicoherent and coherent sheaves on Deligne--Mumford $C^\iy$-stacks, and orbifold strata of Deligne--Mumford $C^\iy$-stacks.

 {\it Acknowledgements.} I would like to thank Eduardo Dubuc and Jacob Lurie for helpful conversations.